keshavbhatt/torrhunt-issue-tracker/README.md

   <img src="https://github.com/keshavbhatt/torrhunt-issue-tracker/blob/main/images/github_banner.png?raw=true">
 </p>

-> Note: This Page is Issue tracker for ColorWall Linux
+> Note: This Page is Issue tracker for Torrhunt Desktop Client

 TorrHunt is a secure torrent browser and search-engine, which lets you Browse and Search millions of torrents from web with its simple to use unique interface.